-Firefly is a confident nightspot – the industrial chic of its whitewashed brickwork, dim lighting and edgy beats attracts a preened international clientele.
-A back-lit bar glows with premium blends, and cocktail aficionados, spirit lovers and wine drinkers alike pull up stools to confer with chatty staff sporting black shirts, braces and the odd jauntily angled hat
+Firefly sure has confidence – the industrial chic of its whitewashed brickwork, dim lighting and edgy beats attracts a preened international clientele.
+A back-lit bar glows with premium blends, and cocktail aficionados, spirit lovers and wine drinkers alike pull up stools to confer with chatty staff sporting black shirts, braces and the odd jauntily angled hat.

-Based on a regular local boozer, the Honeysuckle in Osu is a homely place for homesick Brits who want a dose of Premiership football and some recognisable food.
-It’s decked out in kitsch red velvet chairs and striped wallpaper with framed pictures of old British pubs, and football teams next to scarves and the inevitable ‘dogs playing snooker’ prints.
-The central bar serves a good selection of international spirits and beers, including local beers on draft.
-There’s a good meal selection for a lunchtime bite; the honey chicken wings are always popular.
+Designed like a regular local boozer, the Honeysuckle in Osu is a cosy spot for homesick Brits who want a dose of Premiership football and some recognisable food.
+It’s decked out in kitsch red velvet chairs and striped wallpaper with framed pictures of old British pubs and football teams next to scarves and the inevitable ‘dogs playing snooker’ prints.
+The central bar serves a good selection of international spirits, plus local brews on draft.
+There’s also a decent lunch menu; the honey chicken wings are always popular.

-Hidden in the back roads of Osu, near Koala, is the always happening Shisha Lounge.
-Consisting of an elegant outdoor eating area, an indoor bar (almost always witha DJ spinning some discs), and a delightfully rustic ‘tree house’, it has carved a niche for itself in Ghanaian nightlife.
-Munch on brick-oven pizza and watch Osu at night from the second floor in the tree house, while smoking a shisha.
-There’s no better way to end a long week and begin an even longer weekend!
+Hidden in the back roads of Osu, near Koala, is the always buzzing Shisha Lounge.
+Consisting of an elegant outdoor eating area, an indoor bar (almost always with a DJ spinning some discs) and a delightfully rustic ‘tree house’, it has carved a niche for itself on the Ghanaian nightlife scene.
+Munch on brick-oven pizza and smoke a shisha on the second floor of the tree house.
+There’s no better way to end a long week and begin an even longer weekend.